 Pour into prepared casserole dish.

 Sprinkle with soy sauce.

 *You can add additional soy sauce now or after the dish is cooked

 Bake (uncovered) for 20 minutes in preheated oven.

 Garnish with additional crunchy chow mein noodles, and soy sauce, and green onions, if desired.

 - Add-ins - water chestnuts, bamboo shoots, or bean sprouts

 - Hamburger - You could also substitute ground turkey or chicken (this will lighten it up as well)

-- Soup- if you don't have any canned cream soup on hand, check out my post on how to make a cream of anything soup substitute
+- Soup- you can use cream of chicken soup instead of cream of mushroom.
+Or if you don't have any canned cream soup on hand, check out my post on how to make a cream of anything soup substitute

 🍲The Difference between a Casserole and a HotDish